 Research a variety of pet insurance agencies

 Not all pet insurers are created equal.

-Take it from me, I have been in this industry for longer than I’d like to admit and I have almost seen it all.
-Make sure you research many different types of insurers and while some insurers are better than others or more expensive than the next, make sure you’re looking for an insurance agency that offers the best coverage for your pet(s) and your budget.
+Take it from us – we’ve seen it all.
+Make sure you research many different types of insurers because, while some insurers are better than others or more expensive than the next, you need to make sure you’re looking for an insurance agency that offers the best coverage for your pet(s) and your budget.